Wynn Handman: Teaching career

 A teacher for over 50 years, in his professional acting classes, Handman trained many actors including Michael Douglas, and Christopher George.

 In December 2013, a book by Jeremy Gerard was published entitled Wynn Place Show: A Biased History of the Rollicking Life & Extreme Times of Wynn Handman and the American Place Theatre.
 A party to honor the book and Handman, at The Players Club in Manhattan, was featured in The New York Times, and included grateful Handman students such as Richard Gere, Frank Langella and John Leguizamo.

 Personal life

 Handman was born in New York City, New York, the son of Anna (Kemler), a saleswoman at Saks Fifth Avenue, and Nathan Handman, who ran a printing business.
 His parents were Jewish emigrants, his father from Minsk, Belarus, and his mother from Płońsk, Poland.

 Handman was married to political consultant and arts advocate Bobbie Handman, who died November 13, 2013.
-Their daughter, Laura Handman, is the wife of Harold M. Ickes.
+Their daughter, Laura Handman, was the wife of Harold M. Ickes.
 Their other daughter, Liza Handman, is the Vice President of Creative at Drury Design Dynamics, a leader in the meetings and events industry.

 Handman died on April 11, 2020, in New York City at the age of 97 from COVID-19.